syncfusion/ej2-angular-docs/src/documenteditor/document-editor/dialog.md

 ---
 title: "Dialog"
 component: "DocumentEditor"
-description: "Learn the built-in dialog support in JavaScript document editor and how to open it."
+description: "Learn the built-in dialog support in Angular document editor and how to open it."
 ---

 # Dialog

-Document editor provides dialog support to major operations such as insert or edit hyperlink, formatting text, paragraph, style, list and table properties.
+Document Editor provides dialog support to major operations such as insert or edit hyperlink, formatting text, paragraph, style, list and table properties.

 ## Font Dialog